Mannix233/MiaoMarkdown/README.md

 An Android Markdown printing tool for an old Paperang P1.

 P1 is an early pocket thermal printer.
-Paperang has many newer models now; this project mainly exists to keep my old P1 useful with a modern Android phone.
+Paperang has many newer models now; this project mainly exists to keep my old P1 useful with a Android phone.
 It is not an official app and not a universal Paperang client.

 ## Features